Gutenberg Sci-Fi 6

 Clifford Simak

 Ah, Clifford Simak.
 50’s writer, reputedly an amiable guy, well‐liked, who said he stuck to science.
 Well, Project Mastodon is the usual nonsense generated by time‐travel, might have been better interplanetary?
 Never mind. the interest is in the real‐world practicalities and politics involved in colonisation.
 Wouldn’t get much of a look‐in in most Sci‐Fi.
 Poul Anderson is I think sharper, and Robert Sheckley more amusingly fantastic, but this is it’s own thing, has a quiet end, and worth the read.
-The Call from Beyond is in what might be called the Clifford style—interplanetary adventure and fantasy, but only a few characters, concentration on them, less conflict‐drama, a few touches that seem personal like observations on drunkenness—he’s onto something.
+The Call from Beyond is in what might be called the Clifford style—interplanetary adventure and fantasy, but only a few characters, concentration on them, less conflict‐drama, a few touches that seem personal like observations on drunkenness—if not finished, he’s onto something.
+Second Childhood was for me, given my reading so far, a bolt from the unknown.
+The author starts from the idea of immortality, not uncommon in ‘SciFi’, but fantasy.
+When are authors going to accept and grapple with… to not go too far, but that yes, catastrophe aside lifespans will increase, but immortality, no?
+But the author here proposes a difficulty, then offers a part‐plausible and wonderful solution.
+Best I’ve read so far, and it’s becoming exposed that these reviews do not, as yet, work as map for this author.

 Eleven of Clifford Simak on Gutenberg—a reasonable representation.